 - Piano: Royal Conservatory of Music Grade Ten or equivalent.

-- Applicants below this level may enroll in a preparatory year.
+- Applicants below this level may enrol in a preparatory year.

 - Voice: There is no specific grade level required.
 An ability to perform in a language other than English is an advantage, but not required.

 - Wind/Brass/Strings/Guitar/Percussion: Royal Conservatory of Music Grade Six or equivalent.